 Marking the loss of a great and generous friend, and an outdoorsman of deep wisdom

-In the fall of 1969, just as the larch were turning golden in the mountains of western Montana, a twenty-four-year-old reporter was wrapping up his notes from a meeting on the campus of the University of Montana in Missoula.
+In the fall of 1969, just as the larch were turning golden in the mountains of western Montana, a reporter was wrapping up his notes from a meeting on the campus of the University of Montana in Missoula.
 It was a roundtable discussion on forest management issues, always a contentious topic in the western part of the Treasure State.
 The reporter was on deadline, but he also had to hit the books, for he was taking a full load of classes at the university.
 His name was Dale Burk.

 These days it’s not unusual for a reporter to get calls from disgruntled agency employees, but in 1969, it was unheard of for a retired national forest supervisor such as Brandborg to openly criticize his former employer.
-Burk listened to the old fellow and promised to come down to the Bitterroot and have a look.
+Burk listened to the old fellow and promised to come down and have a look.
 Then he wrapped up his notes and went off to write his story.

 Dale Burk taking notes on a Bitterroot Forest field trip, 1971.
 Courtesy Burk family.

 Dale A. Burk died last week at the age of eighty-three at his home in Stevensville, Montana, following a long and distinguished career as a reporter, editor, and book publisher.
 His was a voice of conscience for wild creatures and wild places, and his passing is being mourned by a great many Montanans who love the outdoors.
-Coming so close to the death of Jim Posewitz last July, I cannot help but think that we are seeing the conclusion to a great chapter in the conservation history of the Treasure State.
+Coming so close to the death of Jim Posewitz last July, I cannot help but think that we are seeing the conclusion to a great chapter in the conservation history of the Northern Rockies.

 Burk’s byline was a fixture of environmental journalism in Montana in the late 1960s and early 1970s, but I didn't really get to know him until fairly recently, when I began researching material for my book on G. M. Brandborg.
-I had heard him speak at meetings and conferences shortly after beginning my graduate studies at the University of Montana in Missoula in 1974, and the following year he left Montana for Harvard to study under a prestigious Nieman Fellowship.
+I had heard him speak at meetings and conferences shortly after beginning my graduate studies at the University of Montana in Missoula in 1974.
+The following year he left Montana for Harvard to study under a prestigious Nieman Fellowship.
 He continued to work at the Missoulian for a brief time after his return to Montana, but soon left to pursue work in outdoor education, and then book publishing through his firm, Stoneydale Press.

-When Ken was killed a few years later in a backcountry accident, we both lost a dear friend.
+When Ken died a few years later in a backcountry accident, we both lost a dear friend.
 Dale’s eulogy, delivered that fall at the annual meeting of the Montana Wilderness Association, has stayed with me all these years.
 Dale was an eloquent and entertaining speaker, but his remembrance of Ken Bohlig was brief, somber, and directly from the heart.
 He noted that after his last float trip with Ken that summer, they parted with a promise to get together again.
 Referring to Dale’s drive over the mountains separating the Big Hole from the Bitterroot, Ken said, “I’ll see you soon--on the other side of the Great Divide.”
 A few months later he was dead.
 Dale choked up as he spoke those words to us, as did I. I thanked him afterward, but we had no further communication until much more recently.

 Dale Burk now lies on the far side of that unbreachable divide.
 Many Montanans, and former residents such as I, are bereft of a generous, outgoing man who lived life with a robust capacity for enjoyment.
 Dale also had a conscience that wouldn’t quit.
 There are many places in his home state that are still wild and beautiful, thanks in part to his journalistic efforts, most notably the Great Bear Wilderness and its lifeblood stream, the Middle Fork of the Flathead, which he wrote about with great passion and deep understanding.
 But it was his nine-part investigation of clearcutting practices on the Bitterroot National Forest, which grew out of his meeting with G. M. Brandborg in the fall of 1969, that established Burk as a reporter of high rank.